jbakermk/security-otp/README.md

-# Spring Security TOTP implementation
+# Spring Boot/Security TOTP implementation

 The aim of this small project is to supply a flexible time based one time password (TOTP) implementation for Spring Security.
 There are a number of TOTP clients for your phone, one of the most popular being [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator) whilst another is [FreeOTP](https://freeotp.github.io/).

 A number of implementations exist in the open source world, but I couldn't find anything that easily integrated with Spring Security and the ones I did find included security concerns, such as passing passwords in URLs.
-That said, I am grateful to author of the google-auth-sample project, that I've used as a basis for some functionality within this implementation (primarily the UI code - which I'd like to re-write when I get the chance).
+That said, I am grateful to author of the google-auth-sample project, that I've used as a basis for some functionality within this implementation (primarily the UI code (although I've since dumped the jquery in favour of ECMAScript6).

 I'd welcome your feedback!